Programs for Grades K-6

 Building Blocks Lego Club

-Children age 5 and up.
+Children age 5 and up with a caregiver.
+No registration required.

 Imagine, create, and build anything you can dream of with LEGO.
 We have all the pieces you could need!
 All children under age 8 must be accompanied by a caregiver.